entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 P6.
 Para-articular process ridge angles: nearly parallel to the midline of the head shield (0), oblique to the midline of the head shield (1).
 > Pan et al. (in prep.) for *Yipetalichthys*.

-P7.
-The posterior margin of the skull roof significantly overlapped by the anterior-most median plate of the trunk shield: present (0), absent (1).
-> Zhu *et al*.
-(2019), Character 7.

-> - Zhu *et al*.
-(2019): "The exact homology between these bones is not well established.
-However, it is possible to distinguish two types of median contact relationship between the skull roof and trunk shield: (i) no significant overlap, such as nested brachythoracid arthrodires with large nuchal gap; (ii) skull roof strongly overlapped by the trunk shield, normally with a posteriorly convex nuchal plate but not necessarily so, as in antiarchs, *Qilinyu*, *Silurolepis* and some petalichthyids and ptyctodonts.
-In petalichthyids such as *Eurycaraspis*, the overlapped area is well defined laterally from the rest of the skull roof and is named the posterior descending lamina."

-P.8.
+P.7.
 Obstanic groove on the anterolateral margin of the trunk shield, formed by an extended anterior lamina curling laterally: absent (0), present (1).
 > Zhu *et al*.
 (2019), Character 7.
 > - It is present only in *Qilinyu* and *Silurolepis*.

-P.9.
+P.8.
 Sensory canals/grooves: (0) contained within the thickness of dermal bones; (1) contained in prominent ridges on visceral surface of bone.
 > Giles *et al*.
 (2015), Character 31; Choo *et al*.
 (2017), Character 266; King *et al*.
 (2017), Character 301; Castiello (2018), Character 292; Zhu Y. *et al*.
 (2022), Character 58; Andreev *et al*.
 (2022), Character 31; Brazeau *et al*.
 (2023), Character 306.
 Cui *et al*.
 (2023), Character 58.

 > - **Character 56 in "early gnathostome phylogeny github".**

-P.10.
+P.9.
 Dermal skull roof: (0) includes large dermal plates; (1) consists of undifferentiated plates or tesserae; (2) include both large dermal plates and tesserae.
 > Davis et al. (2012), Character 18; Choo et al. (2017), Character 17; King et al. (2017), Character 151; Castiello (2018), Character 150; Zhu Y. et al. (2022), Character 59; Andreev et al. (2022), Character 33; Brazeau et al. (2023), Character 155.
 Cui et al. (2023), Character 59.

 > - **Character 57 in "early gnathostome phylogeny github".**

-P.11.
+P.10.
 Cutaneous sensory organ on skull roof posterior to orbits: (0) absent; (1) present.
 > King et al. (2017), Character 242; Castiello (2018), Character 242; Zhu Y. et al. (2022), Character 85; Brazeau et al. (2023), Character 247.
 Cui et al. (2023), Character 85.

 > King et al. (2007): The Cu.s.o in *Romundina* (Ørvig 1975).
 A much smaller cu.s.o was described in a similar position in *Brindabellaspis* (Young 1980), but these are variably developed, and are no wider than the sensory line canals.
 Since the sensory lines are variably developed as canals or grooves in *Brindabellaspis* it is not clear that these ‘cutaneous sensory organs’ are not continuations of the sensory lines, so this character is scored as unknown in *Brindabellaspis*.
 A cluster of Cu.s.o pits is also labelled in a posterior region in *Eurycaraspis* (Liu 1991).
 Since these are a cluster in an unusual position *Eurycaraspis* is currently scored as unknown for this character.